A Dirac-material-inspired non-linear electrodynamic model: A non-linear electrodynamics for Dirac materials

 \section{A non-linear electrodynamics for Dirac materials}

 As was shown in the work \cite{Keser}, the authors computed the non-linear one-loop contribution for a Dirac material, given by the effective Lagrangian density:

-in the regime of a strong magnetic field and a weak electric field.
-In expression (\ref{LDMapprox}), the dimensionless EM fields ${\bf e}$ and ${\bf b}$ depends on the fine structure constant $\alpha_{D}=e^2/ v$ in the Dirac material :
+where $v_F$ denotes the Fermi velocity and $\Delta$ is the material gap with energy dimension.
+This description holds in the regime of a strong magnetic field and a weak electric field.
+Furthermore, the dimensionless electromagnetic (EM) fields ${\bf e}$ and ${\bf b}$ depend on the fine structure constant $\alpha_{D}=e^2/v_F$ in the Dirac material,